 [Why it matters]

-Beyond supply chains and carbon counts, this section gets to the root: the philosophies, traditions, and innovations that make African fashion sustainable by design.
+Beyond supply chains and carbon metrics, we assess The knowledge systems, traditions, and innovations that make african fashion sustainable by design.

 [sustainability pillars]